alfonsoristorato/lucreziasPresent/lucreziasPresent-backend/README.md

 ### Allow remote access to MySql (needed for docker to be able to connect)
   https://www.digitalocean.com/community/tutorials/how-to-allow-remote-access-to-mysql
-- just allow the port of your docker, do not change mysqld.cnf bind-address
+- allow docker port and bind address to docker0

 ### Transfer your docker-compose.yml to your droplet
 - without having to install git, you can use scp to transfer files: